 A village is the lowest political, administrative unit.
 A village consists of approximately 50 or more households.
-Each village is run by a local council – local council I (LCI) - and is governed by a chairperson (LCI chairperson) and nine other executive committee members.
-There are 757 villages in Mbarara District.
+Each village is governed by a Village chairperson and nine other executive committee members.

 The parish is the next administrative level up from the village.
 A parish is made up of a number of villages.
-Each parish has a local council II (LCII), made up of all the chairpersons from the village LCIs in the parish.
-Each LCII elects, from among themselves, an executive committee.
-Currently, LCIIs are largely involved in settling land disputes and community mobilization for various activities.
-The parish is run by a parish chief who provides technical leadership to the LCII.
-There are 83 parishes in Mbarara District.
+Each parish has a parish made up of all the chairpersons from the villages in the parish.
+Each parish elects, from among themselves, an executive committee.
+Currently, Parishes are largely involved in settling land disputes and community mobilization for various activities.
+The parish is run by a parish chief who provides technical leadership.

-After the parish comes the sub-county.
 A sub-county is made up of a number of parishes.
-The sub-county is run by the sub-county chief on the technical side and by an elected local council III (LCIII) chairperson, supported by an executive committee.
-The sub-county also has an LCIII council, with a speaker and deputy speaker.
+The sub-county is run by the sub-county chief on the technical side and by an elected Sub County chairperson, supported by an executive committee.
+The sub-county has a council, with a speaker and deputy speaker.
 The council consists of elected councilors representing the parishes, other government officials in the sub-county.
 In the Municipality, a sub-county is called a division.
-A full list of Sub-county Chairpersons is available from the link below.
+Mbarara has seven sub counties and 6 divisions.

 A county is made up of several sub-counties.
-Mbarara District has two rural counties: Rwampara and Kashari, and a municipality.
+Mbarara District has two rural counties: Kashari North and South, and one municipality.
 Each county is represented in the national parliament by an elected member (MP).
-LCIII executive committee members of all the sub-counties constitute the local council IV (LCIV).
-The LCIV council elects an executive committee from among themselves.
-This committee has limited powers, except in municipalities, which has a local government council.
-Currently, there are eleven (11) sub-counties and six (6) municipal divisions.

 Mbarara district is made up of two counties and one municipality.
-A district is led by an elected local council V (LCV) chairman and his executive.
-There is also an elected LCV council, with representatives from the sub-counties and technical staff in the district.
+A district is led by an elected District Chairperson and his executive.
+There is also an elected District council, with representatives from the sub-counties and technical staff in the district.